wp-plugins/lightbox-plus/readme.txt

  * Note: with the release of Firefox 3.0.19 the 3.0.x branch of Firefox will reach its end of life on March 30, 2010

 = 1.6.7 =
-* Added fix to auto-lightbox images that are missing title attributes (Thanks Jörn)
+* Added fix to auto-lightbox images that are missing title attributes (Thanks J?rn)
  * This primarily affects images that were placed using older verisons of WordPress
 * Interface updates
  * Changed admin panel to work that same way as my other plugins and thereby ease code maintainence